JPay: Inmate Money Transfers, Communication, and More

 JPay is a privately held company located in Miramar, Florida that contracts with many government agencies.
-The company has contracts with many state Departments of Correction, county jails, and some private prisons.
+The company has contracts with many state Departments of Correction, county jails, and some private prisons in more than 30 states.
 JPay's inmate services include money transfers, email communication, tablets for inmates, video visitation, and parole and probation payment solutions to inmates incarcerated in select facilities that have JPay contracts.
-We have provided this section to provide some of the more commonly asked questions we receive about this JPay.
+We have provided this section to answer some of the more commonly asked questions we receive about JPay.

 Frequently Asked Questions About JPay:

 JPay provides a phone number and several other forms of contact on their website.
-However, visitors often report long wait times.
+However, visitors often report long wait times for customer service.
 You can try using JPay's Help section before you attempt to contact them.
 You can also use the forum links below.

 We are asked frequently asked this question, and the answer is that you actually set up the account for you.
 You are then able to contact inmates who have access to JPay.
-You can register here.
+You can register here using a credit card or debit card.

 If you already have an account, just visit their login page.